Our personalized approach to education is reflected in our Admission process. Here are the 5 simple steps.

 3. Application & Forms

-Please complete our Admission Application in the fall to allow more time to schedule your student’s visit.
-Applications submitted by January 4, 2016 will reserve a space in our first round of Preschool, Pre-K, and Kindergarten play dates.
-An application fee ($50) and a recent family photo should accompany the application.
+Please complete our Admission Application in the fall/winter to allow more time to schedule your student’s visit.
+First round Admissions Applications are due by January 3, 2018 .
+An application fee ($50) should be mailed or delivered to the school (address below).
+A recent family photo should accompany the application.

 Rolling Admissions Applications will be accepted throughout the year based on availability in each grade.